Weather Phenomena in Nerja - A Guide to the Winds, Dust, Fog and Sudden Shifts

 Saharan Calima

 From time to time, a veil of Saharan dust reaches Nerja, softening the sky into pale golds and muted tones.
 This is calima, carried by winds from North Africa.
 The air becomes warmer, the horizon looks hazy and a fine layer of dust settles on terraces and cars.
 Most calima episodes are gentle and pass quickly, but occasionally they arrive with astonishing force.
 In March 2022, the calima was so overwhelming that it felt almost like watching an apocalypse arrive.
 The sky turned deep orange in the middle of the day, the light changed completely, and the famous white villages of Andalucía became rusty red within hours.
 Houses, balconies, cars, streets and even church towers were coated in thick desert dust.
+But the rain added that it stuck almost like paint.
 People started washing it away, only for another wave to return a couple of days later.
 It took weeks for towns and villages to clean everything, and even today you can still find faint traces of that extraordinary event in corners, rooftops and sheltered walls.
 When such a calima finally lifts, the sky often returns with almost startling clarity.

 Tropical Nights